nglaeser/crypto-glossary/docs/Cryptographic-Primitives/encryption.md

         - CPA-secure (by DDH assumption)
         - unconditionally malleable

-!!! info "RSA encryption"
+!!! example "RSA encryption"

-!!! info "Paillier encryption"
+!!! example "Paillier encryption"

 **Symmetric (secret-key) encryption**
 : The same key is used for both decryption and encryption.
 This means the sender and recipient must somehow securely agree on a secret key; this is usually achieved either via _key agreement_ protocols or by encrypting the symmetric key using public-key encryption.

 : Schemes:

-!!! info "Advanced Encryption Standard (AES)"
+!!! example "Advanced Encryption Standard (AES)"

-!!! info "One-time Pad"
+!!! example "One-time Pad"

 **Attribute-based encryption (ABE)**
 : Policy-based access to encrypted data (general case of identity-based encryption (IBE)).
 The policy is public.
 A trusted third-party distributes keys to parties that meet the policy.